Videos of Harrowing Escape from Paradise

 — Dan Scavino Jr. (@Scavino45) November 17, 2018

-The death toll from the “Camp Fire” in Northern California has increased to 71 while authorities try to locate 1,011 people who are unaccounted for [mostly older people].
-The blaze is now 55 percent contained after consuming more than 148,000 acres, according to the CBS report.
+The death toll from the “Camp Fire” in Northern California has increased to 79 while authorities try to locate 1,300 people who are unaccounted for [mostly older people].
+The blaze is now 55 percent contained after consuming more than 148,000 acres.

 In Southern California, just outside of Los Angeles, the Woolsey Fire is 82 percent contained after burning 98,362 acres.
 Dense smoke from the fires has smothering parts of the state with what has been described as “the dirtiest air in the world,” the CBS report continued.